subaddiction/mrkUP/readme.md

-mrkUp is a very simple static website generator based on markdown and written in php.
+<a href="https://github.com/subaddiction/mrkUP">mrkUp is a very simple static website generator based on markdown and written in php.</a>

+<a href="https://github.com/michelf/php-markdown">php-markdown library by @michelf</a> is used to parse markdown.

 ###!WARNING!
 this software is NOT intended to be published in online/production environments.